 John Kern, SVP of Supply Chain Operations, speaks with GreenBiz on how Cisco is driving circular economy principles in its operations and beyond.

-Cisco is putting people, technology, and resources to work in service of an inclusive future where technology gives everyone the tools to thrive.
-Visit our Environmental, Social, and Governance (ESG) Hub.
+Cisco is putting people, technology, and resources toward Powering an Inclusive Future for All, where everyone has the opportunity to thrive.
+Visit our Environmental, Social, and Governance (ESG) Reporting Hub.